sepa79/C64Piano/README.md

 ## Development Notes

-GitHub Pages does not set the cross‑origin headers required for `SharedArrayBuffer` or `Atomics` and often serves WASM with an incorrect MIME type.
-The synth therefore loads WebAssembly from raw bytes inside an `AudioWorklet` and avoids `instantiateStreaming` to remain compatible across browsers.
-The SID WebAssembly module is embedded in `index.html` as a base64 string so no external file is required.
+GitHub Pages cannot set the cross‑origin headers required for `SharedArrayBuffer` or `Atomics` on its own.
+A bundled [`coi-serviceworker.js`](coi-serviceworker.js) registers a service worker that injects the necessary COOP/COEP headers so the page becomes cross-origin isolated.
+The SID WebAssembly module is embedded as a base64 string and decoded at runtime when isolation is available.

+## Verification Checklist

+1. Open https://sepa79.github.io/C64Piano/ and confirm `window.crossOriginIsolated` is `true` in the console.
+2. Switch to the WASM engine and play notes without “SAB not defined” errors.
+3. Ensure the console shows no resources blocked by `Cross-Origin-Embedder-Policy`.

 ## Font License